duddu/dotenv-subst/README.md

 dotenv-subst --env-file=.env.test --output=my-output.md my-test-file.md
 ```

-The interpolated output is written to `my-output.md`, while `my-test-file.md` is left intact.
+The interpolated output is written to `my-output.md`, while the original source file `my-test-file.md` is left intact.

 > [!TIP]
-> For a more comprehensive list of **usage examples**, head over to the [CLI Examples](https://dotenv-subst.duddu.dev/cli-examples) section of the documentation website.
+> 📖 For a more comprehensive **list of usage examples**, head over to the dedicated [CLI Usage Examples](https://dotenv-subst.duddu.dev/cli-examples) section of the documentation site.

 ### 🛠️ CLI Options